What Is a Malar Stripe?

 There are other significant field marks on a bird's face that can look similar to a malar stripe.
 Understanding the differences between them can help birders better identify the malar stripe and use it for proper identification.

 - Lores: This is the area between the base of a bird's bill and the front of the eyes.
-It is above the malar area and does not extend down the face.
+It is above the malar area and does not extend down the face or past the eyes.
 The lores may be feathered or bare and can often be a distinct color, just as the malar stripe may contrast with the rest of the bird's face.

-- Auriculars: The auriculars are the cheek area of a bird's face, a patch below and behind the eyes.
-This is adjacent to the malar area, but does not extend to the base of the bill like a malar stripe.
+- Auriculars: The auriculars are the cheek area of a bird's face, a patch below and slightly behind the eyes.
+This is adjacent to and just above the malar area, but does not extend to the base of the bill like a malar stripe.

 - Throat: This is the front of a bird's neck and is next to the front edge of the malar area and any malar stripes.
 A bird only has one throat, however, but has a malar area and possibly a malar stripe on both sides of the face.